by Ella Hendrix22 November '18

 Learning from advice

 Advice from successful professionals such as Kwok is a valuable advantage that no collector can afford to forego.
 This advice does not surround the practicalities of purchasing art; they are a process that can be learned from a simple set of instructions.
 The advice concerns the latest information about the value of pieces and artists and how well works have performed at auction.
-In order to achieve success with their investments, art collectors need to acquire this advice, recognise how valuable it is and make it work for them.
+In order to achieve success with their investments, art collectors need to acquire this advice, recognize how valuable it is and make it work for them.

 Predicting the market to maximise investment potential

 The art market is not subject to the same restrictions as other investment markets, so there is potential for significant financial returns.
 However, in order to be successful, collectors have to be able to understand the market.
 They need to have an instinct for artists whose works are about to rise in value; maybe that artist is about to be featured by a well-known gallery.
-They also need to be able to see trends as they begin to emerge, so that they can benefit from them.
+They also need to be able to see trends as they begin to emerge so that they can benefit from them.
 Olyvia Kwok has long been respected for her ability in this area.
 She has moved from investing in emerging markets to developing an interest in other profitable markets along the way, such as Asian, European and South American art.
-This ability to read the market, and change tastes as a result, is something that Kwok recognises as arguably the most valuable attribute for a successful art collector to have.
+This ability to read the market, and change tastes, as a result, is something that Kwok recognizes as arguably the most valuable attribute for a successful art collector to have.

-Art as an asset class has great potential that can be unleashed by art collectors, if they have the attributes that are necessary for success.
+Art as an asset class has great potential that can be unleashed by art collectors if they have the attributes that are necessary for success.
 They have to be able to learn from others, and from their own experiences.
 They also require the ability to put this learning into practice.
-These abilities, in conjunction with enhanced market instincts and awareness, help turn someone who has an interest in collecting art into a collector who can optimise the potential of their investments and create a profitable portfolio.
+These abilities, in conjunction with enhanced market instincts and awareness, help turn someone who has an interest in collecting art into a collector who can optimize the potential of their investments and create a profitable portfolio.